zero-mstd/mav-z/README.md

 - [Meow](https://purr.neocities.org/).
 An online viewer for Mastodon export files.
 One of its highlights is that it can fetch the toots you bookmarked or stared.
 - [SouthFox, mastodon BDSM](https://git.southfox.me/southfox/mastodon-BDSM).
 Mastodon Backup Data & Sqlite Management Tool.
 Build with flask (Python) and Mastodon API.
 Login required, but it has the advantage of showing boosts.
 - [kensanata, mastodon-backup](https://github.com/kensanata/mastodon-backup]).
 Archive your statuses, favorites and media using the Mastodon API (i.e. login required)
+- [s427, MARL](https://github.com/s427/MARL).
+Mastodon Archive Reader Lite - a lightweight single-page app to explore the contents of your Mastodon archive file.
+Only support the new .zip format since v4.2.0.

 ---